Connectome20/Diffusion-PreProcessing-Pipeline-for-Distribution/README.md

 # Diffusion MRI Pre-Processing Pipeline: Connectome 2.0

 This is a step-by-step workflow for preparing diffusion MRI datasets for analysis.
 The pipeline wraps *dcm2bids*, *MRtrix3*, *FSL*, *FreeSurfer*, and in-house scripts behind a lightweight Python/Qt GUI.
+Throughout these instructions and the scripts themselves, you will see '/your/project/directory/' written into paths as a placeholder.
+Make sure to replace every instance of this with the actual path to your desired BIDS-format directory.
+(For example, if your project files are stored at '/autofs/cluster/diffusion_lab/bids/', you would replace '/your/project/directory/' with '/autofs/cluster/diffusion_lab/'.)

 For issues with this pipeline, please contact Oakley Martin (omartin3@mgh.harvard.edu).
 ___

 ## Prerequisites